British Aerospace Hawk 200: Indonesia

 During the 1999 East Timorese crisis, Indonesian Air Force Hawk 109s and Hawk 209s were stationed at the El Tari Airport in Kupang, West Timor to cover Indonesian military withdrawal from East Timor.
 On two occasions in September 1999, the Hawk 209s were sent to intercept Australian military aircraft.
 A Hawk 209 and a Hawk 109 were directed to intercept two RAAF F/A-18 Hornets heading for Indonesian airspace on 16 September and on 23 September, two Hawk 209s were scrambled to intercept an RAAF F-111 Aardvark that flew over East and West Timor.

 As part of the preparation for the 2003–2004 Indonesian offensive in Aceh against the Free Aceh Movement (GAM) separatist, a flight of Hawk 209 were deployed to the Polonia Airport, Medan on 15 May 2003.
 On the first day of the offensive on 19 May, four Hawk 209s provided air covers for an airborne landing at Sultan Iskandar Muda Airport in Banda Aceh and a Marines amphibious landing in Samalanga, Bireuën Regency.
 The Hawk 209s also conducted show of force flight over GAM-held areas in Bireuën and Lhokseumawe.
 On 20 May, the second day of the offensive, two Hawk 209s escorted six C-130 Hercules that were carrying troops for airborne landing in Takengon area and then provided air cover for the landing.
 Few hours later, two Hawk 209s were again deployed for another sortie of the same detail.
 The Hawk 209 flight returned to their home base at Roesmin Nurjadin Air Base, Pekanbaru on 21 May 2003.
 During the deployment, the Hawk 209s were armed with LAU-131/A rocket pods for 2.75 in FFAR, which was shared with the OV-10 Broncos that were also based in Medan.

+The 12th Air Squadron in Pekanbaru retired their Hawk 209s on 7 January 2026 and were going to be replaced with Dassault Rafales by the end of the month.
+Its remaining Hawks were transferred to the 1st Air Squadron in Pontianak.